-The AIoT RAN may communicate to AIOTF via different paths, see clause 4.2.2.1.
-The AIoT RAN protocol stack remains the same and is transparent to the difference paths.
-The protocol stacks and routing of information between an AIoT RAN and the AIOTF is defined in other clauses depending upon the architecture used:
+The NG-RAN may communicate to AIOTF via different connectivities, see clause 4.2.2.1.
+The NG-RAN protocol stack remains the same and is transparent to the difference connectivities.
+The protocol stacks and routing of information between an NG-RAN and the AIOTF is defined in other clauses depending upon the architecture used:

-- Direct Path: When the AIoT RAN communicates with AIOTF directly, the protocol stack is specified in clause 4.6.2.2.
+- Direct Connectivity: When the NG-RAN communicates with AIOTF directly, the protocol stack is specified in clause 4.6.2.2.

-- Indirect Path: When the AIoT RAN communicates with AIOTF indirectly via an AMF, the protocol stack is specified in clause 4.6.2.3.
+- Indirect Connectivity: When the NG-RAN communicates with AIOTF indirectly via an AMF, the protocol stack is specified in clause 4.6.2.3.